spyking-circus/spyking-circus/docs_sphinx/GUI/panels.rst

 .. figure::  python.png
    :align:   center

    A view of the Python GUI, derived from phy_, and oriented toward template matching algorithm.
-To use it, you need a valid version of phy_, and phycontrib_
+To use it, you need a valid version of phy_, and phylab_

 To know more about how to use phy_ and phylib_, see the devoted websites.
 If you want to have a exhaustive description of the sorting workflow performed with phy_, please see the `phy documentation <http://phy-contrib.readthedocs.io/en/latest/template-gui/>`_.